SoftwareBrothers/better-docs/README.md

 - `@inheritParams` - The `@inheritParams` tag is used in conjunction with the [@param](https://jsdoc.app/tags-param.html) tag.
 It can be used to inherit params from the parent doclet, and/or modify a param inherited from the parent.

+- `@inheritProperties` - The `@inheritProperties` tag is used in conjunction with the [@property](https://jsdoc.app/tags-property.html) tag.
+It can be used to inherit properties from the parent doclet, and/or modify a property inherited from the parent.
+This tag behaves exactly like the `@inheritParams`, but is used to inherit `@property` tags instead of `@param` tags.

 ## Installation